 Wood is somewhat harder to maintain and can be easily damaged if not stored properly.
 If you are not wearing them, keep them in a hard case or safe place.

-Just like you would care for a nice piece of wood furniture, do the same with your wood glasses and apply a coat of oil or wax to bring the luster back.
+Care for your wood glasses the same way you would care for a nice piece of wood furniture.
+Apply a coat of oil or wax to bring the luster back.

-If you’re just after the wooden look and don’t want to overcomplicate your life with maintaining wooden glasses, try the “faux” wooden eyeglasses – they have the exact same look of wood, but come in acetate.
+If you’re just after the wooden look and don’t want to overcomplicate your life with maintaining wooden glasses, try the “faux” wooden eyeglasses – they look like wood but give you the durability and ease of acetate.

 4. Vintage Frames

-Since real vintage frames are supposed to be older, you want to spot any imperfections or damage, as this can change the steps on how to clean them.
+Authentically vintage frames are going to several years — or decades — old.
+Make sure you examine your vintage frames to spot any imperfections or damage, as this can change the methods used to clean them.

-If you’re looking for the vintage look but don’t want to risk buying real vintage glasses that might need refurbishing, check out this selection of vintage-inspired eyeglasses.
+If you’re crazy about the vintage look but don’t want to risk buying real vintage glasses that might need refurbishing, check out this Vint & York selection of vintage-inspired eyeglasses.

 5. Hipster Glasses

-If you’re trying to figure out how to clean hipster glasses, the only thing you should keep in mind is to not polish them too often as it can damage the special finish.
+If you’re trying to figure out how to clean hipster glasses, the only thing you should keep in mind is to not polish them too often.
+Doing so can damage the special finish.

-Generally, lukewarm water and mild dish soap can also be used to clean these frames, whether they’re made of wood grains or have an antique finish or anything in between.
+Generally, lukewarm water and mild dish soap can also be used to clean hipster frames.
+The soap and water method typically works for hipster frames of all types, from wood to antique finish with anything in between.

 How to keep eyeglasses cleaner for a longer time

-Many eyeglass-wearers wonder how to keep the lenses clean, or how to stop glasses from smudging.
-You’ll be happy to know that maintaining the eyewear clean for longer periods of time is super easy with some little tips and tricks.
+Many eyeglass wearers wonder how to keep the lenses clean, or how to stop glasses from smudging.
+You’ll be happy to know that keeping your eyewear clean for longer periods of time is super easy with some little tips and tricks.

 Here are the steps to keep glasses clean for longer periods of time:

-- 1. For starters, it can be as simple as never resting your glasses on the sink or any surface where you use hair products and cosmetics.
+- 1. Watch where you lace them.
+Keeping your glasses cleaner can be as simple as never resting your glasses on the sink or any surface where you use hair products and cosmetics.
 This is because the buildup can be transferred onto your glasses.

 - 2. When looking to keep eyeglasses clean longer, you also want to be sure to never put your glasses down on their lenses.

-- 3. Try to always place them back in their case when you aren’t using them, or at the very least, place them on their frames instead of lenses as this will protect your glasses from smudges and scratches.
+- 3. Try to always place them back in their case when you aren’t using them.
+At the very least, place them on their frames instead of lenses.
+This will help protect your lenses from smudges and scratches.

 If you have naturally long lashes, nose pads or a thin adhesive pad under the nose bridge can help deter the smudging from happening.
-This will avoid lashes and their natural oils to touch the lenses.
+This prevents lashes and their natural oils from touching the lenses.

-However, if the smudging occurs from your makeup, try curling your eyelashes at the base and the ends once you have applied mascara.
-It will change the angle so your lashes aren’t brushing up against your lenses.
+If the smudging occurs from your makeup, try curling your eyelashes at the base and the ends once you have applied mascara.
+This will change the angle of your lashes so they’re not brushing up against your lenses.

 - Natural oils from your hands, eyelashes and face can lead to a lot of buildups each day, reducing lenses’ effectiveness.